 - 2.1 The Government is committed to ensuring that where a tenant pays a deposit to their landlord in good faith it will be returned at the end of the tenancy provided that the tenant has complied with the terms of the tenancy agreement.
-Where private sector landlords or their agents require tenancy deposits, they must be safeguarded in a Government approved Tenancy Deposit Scheme. - 2.2 The provisions in the Housing Act 2004 which ensure tenancy deposit protection for the majority of private sector tenancies have successfully meant that in the event of a dispute, following either the successful conclusion of ADR or a final court judgment, the deposit (in whole or in part, depending upon the agreement, decision or order) is paid over to the relevant party or parties within 10 days beginning with the date of notification of such outcome. - 2.3 The Tenancy Deposit Protection ("TDP") legislation in the Housing Act 2004 requires that where a deposit is paid in connection with an assured shorthold tenancy, it must be protected by the landlord or agent in an authorised scheme and certain information must be sent to the tenant within 30 days of the deposit being received.
-This information is set out in the Housing (Tenancy Deposits) (Prescribed Information) Order 2007 ("the Prescribed Information Order") and is known as the "prescribed information".
+Where private sector landlords or their agents require tenancy deposits, these deposits must be safeguarded in a Government approved Tenancy Deposit Scheme. - 2.2 The provisions in the Housing Act 2004 which ensure tenancy deposit protection for the majority of private sector tenancies have successfully meant that in the event of a dispute, following either the successful conclusion of ADR or a final court judgment, the deposit (in whole or in part, depending upon the agreement, decision or order) is paid over to the relevant party or parties within 10 days beginning with the date of notification of such outcome. - 2.3 The Tenancy Deposit Protection ("TDP") legislation in the Housing Act 2004 requires that where a deposit is paid in connection with an assured shorthold tenancy, it must be protected by the landlord or agent in an authorised scheme and certain information must be sent to the tenant within 30 days of the deposit being received.
+This information is set out in the Housing (Tenancy Deposits) (Prescribed Information) Order 2007 ("the Prescribed Information Order") and is referred to as the "prescribed information".
 Landlords and agents who fail to comply with the legal requirements are liable for a mandatory financial penalty of between one and three times the amount of the deposit, payable to the tenant, on the tenant bringing proceedings under section 214 of the Act.
 Noncompliance also affects landlords' ability to rely on section 21 of the Housing Act 1981 (see section 2.7 'Legislative Background'). - 2.4 The provisions place DCLG (and the Welsh Ministers in Wales) under a duty to ensure that at least one Custodial Tenancy Deposit Scheme is established.
 Schemes are either: - a Custodial Scheme, where the landlord/agent upon receipt of the deposit from the tenant pays the deposit to a designated third party.
-The deposit is returned to the landlord/agent and/or tenant in the agreed proportion following appropriate authorisation or a final court judgment; or - an Insurance Scheme, where the landlord/agent retains the deposit and the Scheme ensures the availability of funds to replace the deposit in the event of misappropriation by the landlord/agent. - 2.5 A key component of the Tenancy Deposit Schemes is that they are required to offer ADR procedures as an alternative to court action to determine disputes.
-The availability of ADR and the protection of the Scheme mean that the tenant does not have to face the expense, and often impossible task, of enforcing a court judgment against the (sometimes-absentee) landlord or agent.
-However,
+The deposit is returned to the landlord/agent and/or tenant in the agreed proportion